Can you update the version of cURL on your webservers?

 We understand how that could worry you!
 However, an update is not required and your site is still secure.

-Our Linux/WordPress platforms run Redhat Enterprise Operating Systems, and Redhat use a process known as 'backporting' into slightly older, stable versions of software to ensure security and stability throughout the entire operating system.
+Our Linux Web Hosting/WordPress platforms run Redhat Enterprise Operating Systems, and Redhat use a process known as 'backporting' into slightly older, stable versions of software to ensure security and stability throughout the entire operating system.
 Put simply, while the version number may appear to be out of date, you can be assured any security fixes have been retrospectively applied to guarantee they remain secure.

 To find out more about backporting, please see this article on Backporting Security Fixes on Redhat's website.